brettgharris/bh_data115_proj/README.md

 # bh_data115_proj

 MOTIVATION:
-  Divorce rates have been constantly rising in the US.
-I set out to analyze an aspect of marriage and divorce rates.
+  Marriage rates have been dropping over the past 20 years due to a number of sociological factors.
+I set out to analyze marriage rates within the US and how select states from  different regions and demographics of the US differ and relate to the national average.
-  Looking at individual states nationwide, I look to analyze how different states' marriage and divorce rates differ from the nationwide averages.

 DATA PROCESS: